About the Mississippi Conference on

 -

 A beloved conference tradition!
-It’s a fun, informal talent show on Saturday night where conferees and faculty share acts—musical, comedic, or otherwise.
+It's a fun, informal talent show on Friday, July 24 at 7:00 PM where conferees and faculty share acts—musical, comedic, or otherwise.
+Attendees are invited to showcase their talents by playing piano, singing, performing on another instrument, doing stand-up comedy, or putting together a skit.
 You are officially encouraged to perform!
 Sign-ups are available during the week.

 -